 “Metastasis” describes the spread of cancer from where it started to another part of the body.
 This happens when cancer cells break from the primary tumor and enter the lymph system or bloodstream.
 From there, they can travel throughout the body and form new tumors.

 Metastatic breast cancer in bones is not the same as bone cancer.
 It’s made up of breast cells, not bone cells.
 It’s also called stage 4 or advanced breast cancer.

 A 2019 research review showed that bone is the most common site of breast cancer metastasis.
-Breastcancer.org says that for more than half of women with metastatic breast cancer, bones are the first site of metastasis.
-The bones most likely to be affected are:
+Breastcancer.org says that for

 - long bones in your arms and legs